MarkFicht/my-portfolio/README.md

 [DEMO](https://markficht.github.io/my-portfolio/build/)

+ATM: I know that this site doesn't have a good mechanism, but I built it for the initial layout.
+The next step will be optimization.

 The goal was to create a different page than all. <br/>
 We will get to individual sections by the tiles